EeshGupta/Cookin-Quantum/README.md

 ```python
 {'00': 0.7071067811865475, '01': 0.0, '10': 0.7071067811865475, '11': 0.0}
 ```

+## Architecture
+The main class in QuantumCircuit which is used to generate quantum programs.
+Classes built into the QuantumCircuit include register (controls state vector operations) and gates (controls various operations to be performed on the quantum circuit).
+Finally Quantum Circuit class has a measure method, which can simulate measured results of a quantum computation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.